nasiegel88/2021-metagenomics_metatranscriptomics-workshop/README.md

 1. hts_QWindowTrim: remove poor quality bases
 1. hts_LengthFilter: use to remove all reads < 50bp for DNA data and < 30bp for RNA data
 1. hts_Stats: get stats on output cleaned reads

+## Day 3
+Reference-based annotation vs. de novo annotations Similar to 16S, whole-genome sequencing can utilize reference databases.
+Standard software used for reference annotation includes Braken and Kraken.
+De nova annotation can be done using a variety of assemblers.
+The assembler used in this workshop was megahit.